 The actual formula used to calculate the PMI assigns weights to each common element and then multiplies them by 1.0 for improvement, 0.5 for no change, and 0 for deterioration.
 A reading above 50.0 suggests an improvement, while a reading below 50.0 suggests deterioration.
 The groups also divide the survey into the manufacturing and services sectors since manufacturing is export-dependent and services is more sensitive to the domestic economy.

 The PMI and Investors

-The Purchasing Managers' Index is an extremely important indicator for international investors looking to form an opinion on economic growth.
-In particular, many investors use the PMI as a leading indicator for Gross Domestic Product (GDP) growth or decline.
+The purchasing managers' index is an extremely important indicator for international investors looking to form an opinion on economic growth.
+In particular, many investors use the PMI as a leading indicator of gross domestic product (GDP) growth or decline.
 Central banks also use the results of PMI surveys when formulating monetary policy, which can be clearly seen in the Federal Reserve's minutes.

 When it comes to predicting GDP growth, a sustained reading of higher than 42.0 is considered to be the benchmark for economic expansion.
 Meanwhile, a sustained reading of below 42.0 could indicate that an economy is heading into a recession.
 The difference between 42.0 and 50.0 can indicate the strength of an economic recovery and vice versa for a decline in GDP.

 Individual components of the PMI can also be useful in various markets.
 For instance, the bond markets watch the growth in supplier deliveries and prices paid, since these figures can provide insight into the potential for inflation.
 Since bonds are fixed-income assets, inflation has a detrimental effect that can erode their prices.
 Investors interested in specific sectors may also look at the purchasing trends within their specific vertical markets.

 Finding PMI Data